Outside Groups and Resources

 Alcoholics Anonymous Open Meeting Tuesdays at 8 pm in the Parish Hall, we also host a closed meeting on Mondays and a Women's AWOL group on Wednesdays.
 These meetings are run by AA and AWOL and are not affiliated with All Souls Church which provides the space.
 Please contact them directly for information.

 Gamblers Anonymous meets Sundays at 7 pm in the Parish Hall.
 Meetings are run by GA and is not affiliated with All Souls Church which provides the space.
 Please contact GA directly for information.

-Braintree Home School Co-op families gather each week to learn, share knowledge and interests, and have fun.
-Members attend on Thursdays from 9:30 am to 11:30 am for three 8-week sessions.
+Braintree Home School Co-op families gather each week for three 8-week sessions througout the year to learn, share knowledge and interests, and have fun.
+Members attend on Thursdays from 9:30 am to 11:30 am.
 Independently run.

 US Homeless Accommodations and Services A directory of emergency shelters in the US, organized by state, with contact information (phone, web and address) as well as all of the services they offer plus a curated compilation of national and online resources for those affected by homelessness looking for help.

 School on Wheels Massachusetts Children and families experiencing homelessness are often invisible in society.
 The most common image of homelessness, that of a single adult living on the street, is not representative of one of the fastest growing segments of the homeless population, which is family homelessness.